kaos/ecapnp/README.md

    The `ecapnpc` module takes care of taking a capnp `schema` message, and compile it to a erlang header file.

 Sample
 ======

 In the Cap'n Proto distribution there is a AddressBook example.
+The same example is provided in a `escript` version in the `priv/samples` directory.

-As only read operations are yet supported, only half of the example is implemented in ecapnp.
-See `priv/sample` for the implementation.
+This version packs/unpacks the messages, so it works the same as the C++ counterpart, and can be used interchangeably.

 BUGS!!
 ======